Code-Institute-Submissions/cmd-source-MS1/README.md

 ## Features

 Included
- - A fixed nav-bar at the top of the page allows the user to navigate easily
+ - A fixed nav-bar at the top of the page allows the user to navigate easily no matter what part of a page they may be on.
  - A footer at the bottom of the page allows the user to contact owners and also provides the links to their social media.
  - The location on Google Maps was included at the bottom of the homepage to allow the user to easily locate the FITFIT gym.
  - A video on the homepage was inserted to give the user a positive emotional response.